-FPA membership is dependent on adviser adhering to a code of ethics and professional conduct.
+FPA membership is dependent on advisers adhering to a code of ethics and professional conduct.
 The standards imposed by the FPA are considered world class and hold financial planners to a higher standard than the requirements set out in the financial planning regulations.

 Gary Watson is a member of the Law Society of NSW and a member of the Hunter Valley Charter of The Law Society of NSW.

-5. Can you provide a second opinion?
+5. Can your financial planners provide a second opinion?

-You may have already seen a financial adviser planner and desire a second opinion to ensure you are comfortable with the advice.
-The advisers at Elliot Watson Financial Planning can provide you with a second opinion to help you with your financial decision making.
+You may have already seen a financial planner and desire a second opinion to ensure you are comfortable with the advice.
+The financial advisers at Elliot Watson Financial Planning can provide you with a second opinion to help you with your financial decision making.
 It is important that the relationship you have with your financial adviser is built on trust.

 6. Do you have any conflicts of interest?